 Las Fallas festival is organized in one of the most beautiful cities in Spain, Valencia.
 It celebrates each year from the 15th to the 19th of March 2023.

 In 2016, the Fallas festival became a part of UNESCO’s cultural heritage of humanity list.
 This celebration attracts many visitors from all over the world to discover different activities held at that festival, such as the carnival of bonfires, fireworks, and delicious food, and to see gigantic colorful characters or the Ninots.

 via – tripsavvy

-Moreover, the workers burned pieces of wood to celebrate the arrival of spring on 19th March. besides, this bonfire they gradually began to add old belongings and rags, which gave the wooden structure a human-looking aspect, until they became the Ninots that we see today.
+Moreover, the workers burned pieces of wood to celebrate the arrival of spring on 19th March.
+Besides, this bonfire gradually began to add old belongings and rags, which gave the wooden structure a human-looking aspect until they became the Ninots that we see today.

 Las Fallas competition:

 Every year, each neighborhood tried to build a Falla or Ninot before the festival start.
 These Ninots must present on the 16th March in the street and for being burned on the 19th at night during La Cremà.

 In addition, On the 19th, some of the Ninots are more than 15 meters wide, all of them will be burned except one.
 Besides, the neighborhood must make a Falla for children that start burning at 10 pm, while the adult Ninot at midnight is called La Cremà or the burning.

 las Fallas costumes: